 Here’s what this latest AHA National Survey report discovered:

 - Women were more likely in 2019 than a decade ago to mistakenly believe breast cancer is their leading cause of death.
 Younger women in particular were more inclined to say this.

 - Awareness of heart attack symptoms declined among all women.
-Only 52 per cent of women reported that chest pain was a symptom, and 38 per cent reported pain that spreads to shoulders, neck or arms was a symptom.
-Only 28 per cent reported shortness of breath was a symptom.
+Only 52 per cent of women knew that chest pain was a symptom, and 38 per cent knew that pain that spreads to shoulders, neck or arms was a symptom.
+Only 28 per cent knew that shortness of breath was a symptom.